Global eCommerce retail (as of Oct 2020) is a US$3.9 trillion market. Asia-Pacific region alone accounts for 2.45 trillion. Those are BIG numbers.

 10. No urgency

 Now let’s look at the tail end of the purchase process.
 Your customers have arrived at your online store, they’ve browsed a few products.
-They’ve even started adding products to cart.
+They’ve even started adding products to the cart.

 And then the phone rings.
 The conversation goes on for 20 minutes.
 They forget about their purchase.